WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

      This is a example of a good translation.
 Do it for all other Titles

+4. **Double-Check Files**
-4. Double-check all files for spelling, grammar, punctuation, and spacing errors
+   - Double-Check all files for spelling, grammar, punctuation, and spacing errors

+6. **Send your files**
-5. Zip up your files if you can and submit them on Discord directly
+   - Zip up your files if you can and submit them on Discord directly

+8. **The End!**
-6. The WSF Team will review your submission, Thank You for taking a part in helping Portal become better!
+   - The WSF Team will review your submission, Thank You for taking a part in helping Portal become better!